mattheww/gomill/gomill_docs/playoffs.rst

   List of :pl-setting-cls:`Matchup` definitions (see :ref:`matchup
   configuration`).

-  This defines which engines will play against each other, and the game settings they will use.
+  This defines which players will compete against each other, and the game settings they will use.

 The only required settings are :setting:`competition_type`,